varfish-org/varfish-server/docs_manual/variants_clinvar.rst

     The ClinVar form showing the :guilabel:`Flags` tab.

 Here, you can limit the reported variants to those with a specific flag or rating.
-See :ref:`variants_flagging` for an explanation of flags and ratings.
+See :ref:`variants_annotation` for an explanation of flags and ratings.

 :guilabel:`RefSeq / ENSEMBL` Switch
 ===================================